realm/realm-js/packages/realm/README.md

 ## Documentation

-### Realm React Native and Node.js
+### Atlas Device SDKs for React Native and Node.js

-The documentation for the Realm React Native SDK can be found at [mongodb.com/docs/realm/sdk/react-native/](https://www.mongodb.com/docs/realm/sdk/react-native/).
-The documentation for Realm Node.js SDK can be found at [mongodb.com/docs/realm/sdk/node](https://www.mongodb.com/docs/realm/sdk/node/).
+The documentation for the Atlas Device SDK for React Native can be found at [mongodb.com/docs/realm/sdk/react-native/](https://www.mongodb.com/docs/realm/sdk/react-native/).
+The documentation for the Atlas Device SDK for Node.js can be found at [mongodb.com/docs/realm/sdk/node](https://www.mongodb.com/docs/realm/sdk/node/).

 The API reference is located at [docs.mongodb.com/realm-sdks/js/latest/](https://docs.mongodb.com/realm-sdks/js/latest/).